 Afternoon tea has also been called "low tea" because it was taken at low tables placed beside armchairs.
 (It's never properly referred to as "high tea".)

 Invitations may be extended and accepted by telephone, face-to-face, or by mailing them at least a week in advance.
-Depending on the geographic location, perhaps two weeks or longer in advance is not unreasonable.
-Invitations may be informal or engraved, handwritten in calligraphy, or by a calligraphy computer program.
+Invitations may be informal or engraved, handwritten in calligraphy, or by a calligraphy font.

-Traditional teatime is four o'clock; however any time between two and five o'clock is appropriate for certain areas.
+Traditional teatime is four o'clock; however any time between two and five o'clock may be appropriate.

 guest of honor